lrkertesz/google-search-detective/replit.md

 ## Overview

 This is a full-stack web application built for keyword research in service industries like HVAC, plumbing, electrical, and digital marketing.
-The application generates keyword research reports with metrics like search volume, CPC, competition scores, and opportunity rankings for specified cities and industries.
+The application generates keyword research reports with metrics like search volume, CPC, competition scores, and business-focused opportunity rankings for specified cities and industries.
+The opportunity scoring prioritizes cost-effectiveness (low CPC) combined with viable search volume for practical PPC campaign planning.

 ## User Preferences